Bridge: Double-deck bridge

 The Padma Bridge in Bangladesh carries rail traffic on the lower deck and vehicular traffic on the upper deck.

-Designers may choose to use a double-deck design (also known as double-decked or double-decker), which carries two decks on top of each other.
-This technique may be used to increase the amount of traffic a bridge can carry, or to build in a location where space is limited.
-Double-deck bridges permit two different kinds of traffic to be safely carried.
+Designers may choose to use a double-deck design (also known as double-decked or double-decker), that carries two decks on top of each other.
+This technique can be used to increase the amount of traffic a bridge can carry; or when the location constrains the size of the bridge.
+Double-deck bridges also permit two different kinds of traffic to be safely carried.
 For example, motor vehicles can be separated from pedestrians or railways.

-An early double-deck bridge was Niagara Falls Suspension Bridge, which carried rail on the upper deck, and carriages and pedestrians on the lower deck.
-George Washington Bridge in New York carries 14 motor vehicle lanes (eight above, six below), and is the world's busiest bridge, carrying over 100 million vehicles annually.
-Because of their ability to carry large amounts of motor vehicles, double-deck bridges are often found in large cities, such as Tsing Ma Bridge in Hong Kong, San Francisco–Oakland Bay Bridge in California, and Shimotsui-Seto Bridge in Japan.
+Some double-deck bridges carry rail on one deck, and vehicles on the other deck.
+An early example was the Niagara Falls Suspension Bridge, and a modern example is the Dom Luís I Bridge in Portugal.
+Because of their ability to carry large amounts of motor vehicles, double-deck bridges are often found near large cities carrying cars on both decks, for example, the DuSable Bridge in Chicago, Tsing Ma Bridge in Hong Kong, the Øresund Bridge connecting Copenhagen and Malmö, and the Shimotsui-Seto Bridge near Kurashiki.
+The George Washington Bridge in New York carries 14 motor vehicle lanes (eight above, six below), and is the world's busiest bridge, carrying over 100 million vehicles annually.